codeangler/vpc-endpoints-lab/verify-interface.md

 **Ensure that your session is connected to the Cloud9 instance.
 You will execute step 2 from the Cloud9 EC2 instance bash prompt:**

-2. Execute the commands provided below AFTER (a) replacing <sqsqueueurlvalue> with the value of the output SQSQueueURL from your Cloudformation stack collected in step 1 (b) replacing <restrictedbucket> with the value of the output restrictedbucket from your Cloudformation stack collected in step 1 and (c) replacing <region> with the value of the region wherer you are executing the lab.
+2. Execute the commands provided below AFTER (a) replacing <sqsqueueurlvalue> with the value of the output SQSQueueURL from your Cloudformation stack collected in step 1 (b) replacing <restrictedbucket> with the value of the output RestrictedS3Bucket value from your Cloudformation stack collected in step 1 and (c) replacing <region> with the value of the region wherer you are executing the lab.
 Make note of the results.

 ``` json